 - We offer courses and research opportunities in most major fields of pure mathematics, as well as opportunities to collaborate with local companies, government labs, and with the departments of Statistics, Biostatistics, Applied Math, and Computer Science.

-- Almost all of our grad students are supported through Teaching Assistantships, with competitive salaries and free health insurance.
-They receive extensive training and mentoring, and a wide variety of different assignments are available, including opportunities to teach one’s own courses.
+- Almost all of our grad students are supported through Teaching Assistantships, which come with competitive salaries, tuition waivers, and free health insurance.
+TAs receive extensive training and mentoring, and a wide variety of different assignments are available, including opportunities to teach one’s own courses.

 - We encourage collaboration, and our graduate program is deliberately structured so that students are not in any sense competing against each other.
 Our students' success rate is high.
 Over the past decade or so, about 80% of our entering PhD students have graduated with PhDs.
 Most of those have obtained academic jobs, typically at very prestigious institutions, or go into rewarding careers in industry, government, etc using their math skills.